thanakijwanavit/samNbdevTemplate/README.md

   * dont forget to put `#export` on top of the cells you want to include in the product

-6. (optional) to deploy using github action, edit the `deploy.yml` file as appropriate `in most cases you should only edit the last line`
+6. (optional) to deploy using github action, edit the `deploy.yml` file as appropriate `in most cases you should only edit the stack prefix `
+  * edit stack prefix (line 75)

 7. to get github action to work properly, you need to add the required variables including
   * DOCKER_HUB_ACCESS_TOKEN